Parviz Karimi

 Parviz Karimi (پرویز کریمی; born March 21, 1986) is an Iranian footballer who plays as a goalkeeper for Gostaresh Foulad in the Persian Gulf Pro League.

 Club career

 Shahid Ghandi

 He spent five years in Yazd and left Shahid Ghandi Yazd after relegation to Division 1.

 Shahrdari Bandar Abbas

 In the summer of 2006, he joined the newly established club, Shahrdari Bandar Abbas.
 In his seventh season in the club he turned to his first choice and made 23 appearances.

 Esteghlal Khuzestan

 After a great season with Shahrdari Bandar Abbas he joined Ahvazi side, Esteghlal Khuzestan with a two-year contract.
-After poor reveals from Fábio Carvalho he was chosen as first goalkeeper by Abdollah Veisi and made his debut for Esteghlal Khuzestan in the Ahvaz Derby against Foolad during the 2013–14 Iran Pro League.
+After poor reviews from Fábio Carvalho he was chosen as first goalkeeper by Abdollah Veisi and made his debut for Esteghlal Khuzestan in the Ahvaz Derby against Foolad during the 2013–14 Iran Pro League.

 After spells at Esteghlal Ahvaz, Aluminium Arak, Gol Gohar and Machine Sazi, Karimi joined Gostaresh Foulad in July 2018.